Unipotent homotopy theory of schemes: Introduction

 Further, let us assume that $\dim _k H^n (X, \cO) =g$.
 Then the dual of $\pi_n^{\mathrm{U}}(X)$ is a commutative formal Lie group of dimension $g$ if $n>1$ and is a non-commutative formal Lie group of dimension $g$ if $n=1$. (\textit{cf.}~\cref{cof6}.) \end{theorem}{}

-Unlike the construction in \cite{MR457458}, our construction of the formal Lie group in \cref{thm4intro} does not rely on the \'etale cohomology groups of $\mathbf{G}_m$ and is also able to recover \emph{non-commutative} formal Lie groups in the sense of \cref{nonfgl}.
+Unlike the construction in \cite{MR457458}, our construction of the formal Lie groups in \cref{thm4intro} does not rely on the \'etale cohomology groups of $\mathbf{G}_m$ and is also able to recover \emph{non-commutative} formal Lie groups.
 Instead, the proof of \cref{thm4intro} relies on establishing certain foundational results on representability of duals of unipotent group schemes by formal Lie groups---this is the subject of \cref{cof0}.
 Using our work in \cref{cof0}, we prove the following result which establishes a correspondence between formal Lie groups and certain ``higher algebraic" structures.

 \begin{theorem} Let $k$ be a field.
-The full subcategory of the $\infty$-category $(\mathrm{DAlg}^{\mathrm{ccn}}_k)_{/k}$ (see \cref{derivedvscosimp}) spanned by those $B \in (\mathrm{DAlg}^{\mathrm{ccn}}_k)_{/k} $ that satisfy $H^0(B) = k$, $\dim_k H^2 (B) = g$ and $H^* (B) \simeq \Sym^*H^2 (B)$ is equivalent to the category of formal Lie groups over $k$ of dimension $g$ via the functor that sends a formal Lie group $ E \mapsto R\Gamma(K(E^\vee, 2), \cO)$. (\textit{cf.}~\cref{classifycommfgl2}.) \end{theorem} In \cref{classifynoncommfgl}, we prove a similar classification result for non-commutative formal Lie groups, proposing an answer to a problem posed by Nori \cite[p.~75]{MR682517}; also see \cref{classifycommfgl} for a variant of \cref{thm5intro}.
+The full subcategory of the $\infty$-category $(\mathrm{DAlg}^{\mathrm{ccn}}_k)_{/k}$ (see \cref{derivedvscosimp}) spanned by those $B \in (\mathrm{DAlg}^{\mathrm{ccn}}_k)_{/k} $ that satisfy $H^0(B) = k$, $\dim_k H^2 (B) = g$ and $H^* (B) \simeq \Sym^*H^2 (B)$ is equivalent to the category of commutative formal Lie groups over $k$ of dimension $g$ via the functor that sends a formal Lie group $ E \mapsto R\Gamma(K(E^\vee, 2), \cO)$. (\textit{cf.}~\cref{classifycommfgl2}.) \end{theorem} In \cref{classifynoncommfgl}, we prove a similar classification result for non-commutative formal Lie groups, proposing an answer to a problem posed by Nori \cite[p.~75]{MR682517}; also see \cref{classifycommfgl} for a variant of \cref{thm5intro}.
 The proofs of these results rely on unipotent homotopy theory; more precisely, the inverse to the functor described in \cref{thm5intro} is obtained by taking $\pi_2$ of the affine stack associated with $B$.
-Finally, let us state the result that compares our formal groups arising from \cref{thm4intro} with the ones constructed by Artin--Mazur in a geometric context, proposing a homotopical answer to \cite[p.~92, Qn.~(a)]{MR457458}.
+Finally, let us state the result that compares our formal Lie groups arising from \cref{thm4intro} with the ones constructed by Artin--Mazur in a geometric context, proposing a homotopical answer to \cite[p.~92, Qn.~(a)]{MR457458}.